-1. The blood draw may hurt slightly.
+1. The blood draw or finger prick in the case of dried blood spot may hurt slightly.
 Risks of drawing blood include possible pain, discomfort, and bruising at the puncture site, possible dizziness and fainting and possible infection.
 Prolonged bleeding is treated with pressure to the needle site, and bruising may leave the needle site temporarily discolored.
 If infection occurs, it will require medical attention.

-Title of Research Protocol: The Genetics of Childhood Neurological Diseases Investigator's Name: Dr. Joseph Gleeson

-Protocol Number and expiration date: 140028 At the completion of this study
+Title of Research Protocol: The Genetics of Childhood Neurological Diseases Investigator's Name: Dr. Joseph Gleeson Protocol Number and expiration date: 140028 At the completion of this study